Binsabbar/oracle-cloud-terraform/modules/instances/README.md

 Each object in the input list represent an instance that can have its own configuration, such as which compartment, subnet it belongs to, or which security group is attached to.

+Using this module you can attach multiple VNICs to your instance.
+Moreover, you can assign secondary IP (e.g as floating IP) to each of VNIC.

+To attach public IP to any private IP you create in this module, refer to `public_ip` module.

 ## Limitations
-* The current setup allows an instance to be part of one subnet.
-Attaching an instance to multiple network interface is not yet supported in this module.
 * Advance Configuration of the instance is not yet possible using this module.
 The only configuration acceptable are the ones defined in `variables.tf`.

 ## Examples